 Rugs, especially area rugs, have the power to tie a room’s decor together.
-Assuming you get the right rug, that is.
+Assuming you get the right rug, that is!

 The difficulty is that most people don’t know how to choose an area rug.
 It’s one of those interior decor choices that come with a lot of challenges for beginners.

 That’s why we’ve come up with a guide to choosing rugs for homeowners.
-Here, we’ll go over the things to consider, like material, construction, and size… all to find you the perfect rug.
+Here, we’ll go over the things to consider, like material, construction, and size and more!

 Purpose

-You always have to ask yourself this first.
-What room will the rug be in and what is it supposed to do?
+You always have to ask yourself this first – what room will the rug be in and what is it supposed to do?

 Is it supposed to serve as a decorative and statement piece?
 Or a functional one to stop people tracking dirt into the house?
+This can help narrow down the options and tells you what materials or even colours and designs can work.

 For example, let’s say you want a rug to go under the dining table.
-That immediately tells you to get something relatively easy to clean and hard-wearing.
+That immediately tells you to get something relatively easy to clean and hard-wearing because it may be subjected to stains from dropped food and scuffing from dining chairs being pulled out.

 Furthermore, it tells you to look for rugs with more elaborate borders instead of centrally focused designs.
 That’s because anything in the centre of the rug won’t be seen anyway, being under the table.